150 — Dunbar’s Number

 Dunbar’s number is a suggested cognitive limit to the number of people with whom one can maintain stable social relationships. […] No precise value has been proposed for Dunbar’s number.
 It has been proposed to lie between 100 and 230, with a commonly used value of 150.
 Dunbar’s number states the number of people one knows and keeps social contact with, and it does not include the number of people known personally with a ceased social relationship, nor people just generally known with a lack of persistent social relationship, a number which might be much higher and likely depends on long-term memory size.”

 According to Dunbar, this limit is a direct function of relative neocortex size, which constrains our ability to keep track of complex social relationships.
-5It’s worth noting that the concept of Dunbar’s Number has also been a topic of debate and scrutiny within the scientific community.
+5It’s worth noting that the concept of Dunbar’s Number has been debated and scrutinised within the scientific community.

 Learn more: 150 — Dunbar’s Number